OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 Once your team has tailored the OHI framework appropriately for your study area and identified the information that ideally would be included, the data discovery and gathering process can begin.
 There are many decisions to make when deciding which data are available and appropriate to include in your assessment.
 Finding appropriate data requires problem-solving abilities and creativity, particularly when ideal data are unavailable.
 You will need input information to calculate status models as well as pressures and resilience.

 ## Thinking creatively

->  Remember that you are trying to capture information that is meaningful for ocean health.

 Humans interact with and depend upon the oceans in complex ways, some of which are easy to measure and others of which are harder to define.
 More familiar measurements include providing seafood, or disposing of waste.
 A less familiar measurement is how marine-related jobs affect coastal communities, or how different people receive or perceive benefits simply from living near the ocean.
 Thinking creatively and exploring the information available can make your assessment more representative of reality.